PinWinTool/x.4/README.md

 Pinguino is an arduino like environment built in Python.
 It is a complete package with compiler, assembler, linker and bootloader.
-Pinguino is compatible with arduino/wiring langage.
+Pinguino is compatible with arduino/wiring language.

-## dependencies:
+## Dependencies

 ### Linux
 - libusb